masakhane-io/bibleTTS/index.md

 ### Corpus Statistics

+The BibleTTS corpus consists of high-quality audio released as 48kHz, 24-bit, mono-channel FLAC files.
+Recordings for each language consist of a single speaker recorded under  professional quality, close-microphone conditions (i.e., without background noise or echo).
+BibleTTS is rare among public speech corpora for the volume of data available per  speaker and its suitability for creating TTS models.
+Furthermore, the corpus consists of ten languages which are under-represented in today’s voice technology landscape, both in academia and in industry.

 |              | Unaligned <br>Hours | Unaligned<br> Samples | Aligned<br> Hours | Aligned<br> Samples |
 |------|-------|------|------|------|
 | Ewe         | 100.1         | 1,167         | 86.8        | 24,957      |